Salmon problem: Earliest articulation of the argument

 Otto Schrader was the first to ubicate the "land of the Slavo-Germans" based on a zoogeographical argument.
 He argued that the terms for salmon indicated an area where salmon can be found.
 According to Brehms Tierleben, salmons populate the Baltic Sea, the North Sea and the eastern Arctic Ocean in Europe.
 Since Schrader thought this to be the origin of the Germanic people only, he did not introduce this argument in the discussion about the Indo-European urheimat.

 The anthropologist Karl Penka, who believed the urheimat to be in South Scandinavia, wrote about salmon in 1886, "this fish was known to Arian people," without stating, how he came to this conclusion.
-He expanded the salmon argument by including the lack of salmon words in it: "Salmons (Salmo salar), which has its habitat in the Arctic Ocean an the northern part of the Atlantic, can only be found in the rivers of Russia flowing into Baltic Sea and the White Sea, but not in those that flow into the Black Sea, or the Caspian Sea.
+He expanded the salmon argument by including the lack of salmon words in it: "Salmons (Salmo salar), which has its habitat in the Arctic Ocean and the northern part of the Atlantic, can only be found in the rivers of Russia flowing into Baltic Sea and the White Sea, but not in those that flow into the Black Sea, or the Caspian Sea.
 Neither does it occur in the rivers of Asia and the Mediterranean, therewith explaining the absence of corresponding forms of Proto-Indo-European *lakhasa in the Iranian and Indic languages, Greek, and Latin."
 Penka does not explain the origin of his reconstructed form *lakhasa.

 Schrader responded in 1890: "[The words for salmon similar to Lachs] are confined to a more limited linguistic area.
 The linguist Johannes Schmidt, too, used the absence of salmon words from some Indo-European languages against Penka.
 He argued that Penka only postulate North European terms as Indo-European to show the equivalence of Indo-European animal terms and South Swedish fauna.
 In 1901 Schrader took over the formulation by Penka ex negativo: "Since the fish occur in those rivers only, which flow in to the Ocean or the Baltic Sea [...], it becomes clear why Greeks and Romans had peculiar names for this fish."